Welcome to the Busy Analytical Bee website. Here you can find out more about Busy Analytical Bee and Applied Behaviour Analysis (ABA).

 Busy Analytical Bee aims to promote development and dissemination within the field of Applied Behaviour Analysis (ABA).

 The newsletter was first introduced in June 2014.
-The newsletter contains a research topic, terminology, upcoming events (UK and Ireland), Natural Environment Teaching (NET) ideas with references to the Verbal Behaviour Milestones Assessment and Placement Program (VB-MAPP) targets, and much more!
-It also includes an interview four times a year.
+The newsletters contain a research topic, terminology, upcoming events (UK and Ireland), Natural Environment Teaching (NET) ideas with references to the Verbal Behaviour Milestones Assessment and Placement Program (VB-MAPP) targets, and much more!
+It also included an interview four times a year.
+The final edition of the newsletter was released on December 2020.

 The blog was designed to discuss theories in relation to events that happen in my day-to-day life or in the news.
 I hope this will promote understanding and further disseminate Applied Behaviour Analysis (ABA).
-The blog is also where I will announce the release of the newsletter.
+Although the monthly newsletter is no longer released, there are blog posts released regularly.
 You can read it now by clicking here…

 The Facebook/Twitter page